YannickDeiss/WE-roomie/README.md

 ### Conclusion To be mentioned:
-- The welcome page displays the newest 3 entries
 - Bilder von Responsiveness hochladen
 - All requirements implemented
 - The website was tested under Google Chrome, Microsoft Edge, Mozilla Firefox, and Safari iOS
+- Most "fake-apartments" are located in Basel
+- The landing page displays the 10 newest ads
+- If this was a real website, ads would be checked before they are finally published